-The National Institute of Nutrition and Seafood Research (NIFES) examined 215 samples of seafood for L. monocytogenes and 2 samples were positive, but had less than 100 cfu/g.
-The Norwegian Food Safety Authority collected 250 samples from food and production facilities, and 5 of these were positive.
-At the Norwegian Veterinary Institute, L. monocytogenes was detected in diagnostic samples from 15 sheep, 6 goats and 1 cow.
+The National Institute of Nutrition and Seafood Research (NIFES) examined 198 samples of seafood for L. monocytogenes and 5 samples were positive, but had less than 100 cfu/g.
+The Norwegian Food Safety Authority collected 250 samples from food and production facilities, and five of these were positive.
+At the Norwegian Veterinary Institute, L. monocytogenes was detected in diagnostic samples from six sheep, two goats, two cows, one llama and one roe deer.